Liver and Biliary Tract (bile duct, gallbladder) Cancer

-Different types of cancers may grow in the liver and treatment depends on the type and extent of the disease.
-Legacy's Hepatobiliary and Pancreatic Cancer Program provides multidisciplinary expertise in the diagnosis and treatment of liver tumors.
+Different types of cancers may grow in the liver, bile ducts and gallbladder.
+Treatment depends on the type and extent of the cancer.
+Legacy provides compassion, expertise and a personalized treatment plan for you.

-- Primary liver cancer begins in the liver.
-It may be hepatocellular carcinoma (HCC), usually associated with hepatitis infection or liver cirrhosis, or cholangiocarcinoma (CCA), a cancer of the bile ducts.
+Primary liver cancer begins in the liver.
+It may be hepatocellular carcinoma (HCC), which is often linked to hepatitis for liver cirrhosis, or cholangiocarcinoma, a cancer of the bile ducts.

-- Secondary or metastatic liver cancer is a cancer that started in another area of the body and has spread to the liver.
-It may be present at the time of the primary cancer diagnosis or may develop later, during or after treatment.
+Secondary or metastatic liver cancer is a cancer that started in another area of the body and has spread to the liver.
+It may be present at the time of your first cancer diagnosis or may develop later - during or after treatment.

 Physician case review